mramiroz/Proyecto-Julian/docs/analisis/Caso.md

 @startuml
 left to right direction
-:Cliente no Autentificado: as CLNA
+:Usuario: as CLNA
-:Cliente Autentificado: as CLA
+:Cliente : as CLA
 :Administrador: as AD

 rectangle Supermercado {